 Why us?
 Our compliance experts know what you need!

 View Employer Requirements in Illinois or New York

 - We make it easy for you and your employees

 - Our course was designed to satisfy the standards required by the Illinois Human Rights Act (IHRA) and the New York State Department of Labor (NYSDoL)

-- Convenient, self-paced online learning or private webinars for employers who prefer live training
+- Convenient, self-paced online learning

 - Our detailed reporting provides evidence of each employee's completion, making it easy for employers to demonstrate compliance with the Illinois and New York State requirements

 - Group discounts are available (for five or more employees)

 Find answers to our most commonly asked questions.

 Every employer with one (1) or more employees working in the State of Illinois is required to provide their staff with sexual harassment prevention training that complies with Section 2-109 of the Illinois Human Rights Act ("IHRA").